-The Scotland Malawi Partnership is delighted to have William Kamkwamba, himself, remotely addressing our special screening.
-He will introduce the film and answer a few questions.
+The Scotland Malawi Partnership was delighted to have William Kamkwamba, himself, remotely address the special screening and introduce the film.

-The evening will also feature a new Orbis Expeditions short film with Dame Kelly Holmes, as she tells her own recent Malawi story having taken part in the famous Orbis Challenge.
+The evening also featured a new Orbis Expeditions short film with Dame Kelly Holmes, where she tells her own recent Malawi story having taken part in the famous Orbis Challenge ,and a short film by Brewgooder, the craft Scottish lager which generates funds for clean water projects in Malawi.

-For those who don’t know the story, The Boy Who Harnessed the Wind is the inspiring true story of William Kamkwamba’s against-the-odds triumph against adversity.
+Adapted from the best-selling book by William Kamkwamba and Bryan Mealer, The Boy Who Harnessed the Wind follows the inspiring true story of William and his against-the-odds triumph against adversity.

 William lives with his family in rural Kasungu, where he attends school regularly and shows great aptitude for his studies.
 Yet after land development and poor weather lead to a meagre harvest, famine strikes the village, alarming the community and forcing William to drop out of school when his father can no longer afford the fees.